 Then during the 1950s Maserati started to fit the 185VR16 Pirelli Cinturato CA67.
 I know Cinturato came out in 1952, but i don't know exactly when Maserati started fitting 16" radial Cinturato exactly.
 If anyone has any evidence of this i'd love to see it.

 A 185VR16 Pirelli Cinturato CA67 is very close in dimension to a 6.00V16 Stella Bianca.

-We did have a difficulty with supply of these last year, due to factory shut downs because of the Covid.
+We did have difficulty with the supply of these last year, due to factory shutdowns because of the Covid.
 However we now have some on the shelf, and hopefully more coming soon.

 Maserati Tyres in the 1960s